Managing Eustachian Tube Disorders

 Dr. Ashley Agan and Dr. Gopi Shah talk with Dr. Joe Walter Kutz about the management of Eustachian Tube Disorders, including pearls and pitfalls on treating the "clogged ear".

 Dr. Joe Walter Kutz

-Dr. Joe Walter Kutz is a practicing Pediatric ENT and Associate Profesor at UT Southwestern Medical Center in Dallas, TX.
+Dr. Joe Walter Kutz is a neurotologist and Professor of Otolaryngology and Neurosurgery at the University of Texas Southwestern Medical Center in Dallas, TX.